Multiparty Spohn's theorem for a combination of local Markovian and non-Markovian quantum dynamics: Four qubits coupled to a combination of four Markovian and non-Markovian heat baths locally

-\subsection{Four qubits coupled to a combination of four Markovian and non-Markovian heat baths locally}
+\section{Four qubits coupled to a combination of four Markovian and non-Markovian heat baths locally}

-Consider four non-interacting single-qubit systems, each locally immersed in a Markovian bosonic heat bath, so that the local canonical equilibrium states are the steady states of the partial superoperators.
-So, as we discussed in the previous section, the quantifier, $\overline{M}_{NM}^0=0$ in this case.
-We now replace the Markovian baths one by one with non-Markovian ones, and study its response in the non-Markovian quantifier $\overline{M}_{NM}^n$ with time.
+We consider here the case of four non-interacting two-level systems (TLSs), each locally immersed in a bath that is either Markovian or not so.
+To begin, let us consider four non-interacting single-qubit subsystems, each locally immersed in a Markovian bosonic heat bath, kept in their canonical equilibrium states at temperatures $T_1$, $T_2$, $T_3$, and $T_4$, respectively, so that under the time evolution of the system in this circumstance, the local canonical equilibrium states are the steady states of the partial superoperators.
+Here we use the dimensionless temperatures of the baths, defined as $T_j=\frac{\hbar \tilde{\eta}}{k_B \tilde{T_j}}$, where $\tilde{T_j}$ are the real temperatures for $j=1$ to $4$ and $\tilde{\eta}$ is a constant having the dimension of frequency.
+So, as we discussed in the main text, the quantifier, $\mathcal{M}_{NM}=0$ in this case.
+We now replace the Markovian baths one by one with non-Markovian ones, and study its response in the non-Markovian witness $\overline{M}\big[t,\rho_s(0)\big]$ with time.
 The Hamiltonian of the composite four-qubit four-bath setup is

 with $X$ in the suffixes of the second and the third terms indicating whether the contribution is coming from a Markovian ($M$) or a non-Markovian ($NM$) bath.
 The local Hamiltonian of each TLS is given by